younata/personal_knowledge/src/living/renting_checklist.md

 ## Kitchen

 - Stove/Oven:
-  - Gas or Electric? (old-style spiral electric sucks and gas is superior only to that.
-Otherwise, prefer electric or even induction)
+  - Gas or Electric?
-  - Age?
+    - Gas looks appealing thanks to marketing, but you really don't want to deal with the negative health effects.
+  - How old is it?
+Is it likely to need replacing while you're there?
-  - Do burners work?
+  - Do burners all work?
-  - Smell?
+  - Is there a smell when things are off?
 - Verify that all cupboards are clean.
 Shine a light in them.
 - Dishwasher